Strynø Kalv

 Strynø Kalv is a small privately owned Danish island in the South Funen Archipelago, lying west of Strynø.
 Strynø Kalv covers an area of 0.458 km2.
 A large part of the island remains in its natural state with farm animals grazing.
+Strynø kalv has since 1970 been uninhabited, but in 1921 its population was 27.

 A part of the island is preserved for the conservation of the European fire-bellied toad.